adeich/adeich.github.io/_posts/2020-06-19-classifying-human-spatial-movements.md

 ![](/images/classifying_factory.png)

-With this messier factory data, I applied the same metric set as with the shapes, and achieved a 78% prediction accuracy: this is a much better-than-random baseline but there's still much room for improvement.
+With this messier factory data, I applied the same metric set as with the shapes, and achieved a 78% prediction accuracy: this is a much better-than-random baseline but there's still room for improvement.
 As you can see in the above plot, there is some clustering by label, but it's not as well separated as with the shapes trajectories.

 # **An abstract distance metric**